 Word 2007 can hang the indentation of every paragraph you type.
 A hanging indent is an indentation where the first line sticks out to the left and the rest of the paragraph is indented.
 So why would I want to do a hanging indention for?
 Well when I was a student you had to make a page just for citation for your reports.
 All your citation lines had to have an indention on them.
 I used to manually do this by pressing enter after each line and tabbing over.
 This can be very tedious and take a lot of time.
 Luckily for me Microsoft Word can do this for me and you too.
 Here is how to make your citation pages a breeze by utilizing Microsoft Words built in features.
-Here is how to do this with just a few simple and very easy steps.
+Here is how to add a hanging indent in Word 2007 or 2010.

 Hanging Indent in Word